Aid groups express fear of renewed South Sudan fighting

 It said that in April alone, 4,600 people had been displaced by fighting in Malakal.

-The World Food Programme said three of its workers have been missing since April 1, when they were travelling in a convoy carrying food aid that encountered inter-communal fighting between Malakal to Melut.
+The World Food Programme said three of its workers have been missing since April 1, when they were traveling in a convoy carrying food aid that encountered inter-communal fighting between Malakal to Melut.

 WFP said another WFP worker who was abducted at gunpoint in Malakal airport had still not been found.